trellisorg/platform/packages/rx-dynamic-component/README.md

 # @trellisorg/rx-dynamic-component

-A library for dynamically loading angular modules and components anywhere in the DOM with support for Inputs and Outputs.
+A library for dynamically loading angular standalone components anywhere in the DOM with support for Inputs and Outputs.

 Working example: check `apps/rx-dynamic-host`